 As a relatively new phenomenon, electric scooters are gaining some traction among its users, but they can also be dangerous for many of its users as well as those simply passing by a scooter.
 People can crash while riding the scooter or an unsuspecting pedestrian can get hit by a fast rider.
 According to Consumer Reports, over 1,500 people nationwide were injured in an electric scooter-related crash by the end of 2017, the year in which these scooter companies were founded.

-The personal injury lawyers at Agruss Law Firm, LLC have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+The personal injury lawyers at Mike Agruss Law have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured from an electric scooter accident, contact our office today for a free consultation.

 Causes of Electric Scooter Accidents